 Standard 4 Level 1 Students can: Level 2 Students can: AK-4.1 Personal and Social Behavior Personal responsibility Analyze the role physical activity plays in social interaction and cooperative opportunities within the family and the workplace.
 Develop a personal action plan that includes social interaction, cooperative activities, and personal fitness goals.
-AK-4.2 Personal and Social Behavior Rules and etiquette Interview an employer in a self-selected career in the field of kinesiology, asking for a copy of the company employee policy manual.
-Model exemplary behavior by adhering to company policies and rules and regulations.
-Example: present skit or play AK-4.3 Personal and Social Behavior Working with others Explain the importance of cooperation and positive interactions with others working in the field of kinesiology.
-Conduct self-assessment to identify and utilize the potential strengths to support his/her effort in the field of kinesiology.
-AK-4.4 Personal and Social Behavior Safety Explain the inherent risks associated with various careers in kinesiology or physical fitness.
-Examples: activities director, personal trainer, recreation specialist Research the types of injuries associated with a self-selected career choice in the field of kinesiology.
+AK-4.2 Personal and Social Behavior Rules and etiquette Model exemplary behavior by adhering to company policies and rules and regulations.
+Example: present skit or play AK-4.3 Personal and Social Behavior Working with others positive interactions with others working in Conduct self-assessment to identify and utilize the potential strengths to support his/her effort in the field of kinesiology.
+AK-4.4 Personal and Social Behavior Safety careers in kinesiology or physical fitness.
+Examples: activities director, personal trainer, Research the types of injuries associated with a self-selected career choice in the field of kinesiology.
 Examples: athletic trainer, coach, occupational therapist, physical therapist